NC3-LU/cases_web/documentation.md

 On this page we have the menu's layout, with all categories.

-if we want to change a color or a design, it's on this page.
+If we want to change a color or a design, it's on this page.

 <h4>Head</h4>